By: Marilyn L. Davis

 Traveling that road again, we see all the blessings and opportunities we missed in our use.
 We are fortunate that we have a second chance to travel that road again.

 When we revisit people to make amends, we discover that many of them are still supportive of us, even though our actions angered them.

 The Road to Success Begins with our Recovery

 Travel That Road Again

-Traveling that highway again, I got to grow spiritually from the experience.
-I like the reflective quality of these lyrics and hope they help you frame traveling that road again.
+Traveling that highway again, I got to grow spiritually from those experiences.
+I like the reflective quality of these lyrics and hope they help you frame going down that road again.

 “Now he might not like what I’m about to say

 And my words might make him sore